-Dandrieu Sheet Music
+Dandrieu Sheet Music and Biography

 He was born circa 1682 into a wealthy musical and artistic family and showed a rare gift early on in life.
 His first performance being at the age of five in front of King Louis XIV.
 (Not something your average five year old does!)

 He became a student of Jean Baptiste Moreau (who was the music master of King Louis XIV).